 Cars used for emergency services which are garaged or kept at or near an employee's residence are exempt car benefits, where the car used is a police, ambulance or firefighting services vehicle; is fitted with flashing warning lights and a siren and has exterior markings which indicate its use.

 CARS SUPPLIED BY PERSONAL ENTITIES

 A personal service entity is unable to deduct car expenses from more than one car used by an individual.
-The second car benefits are exempt in relation to an FBT year.
-(S8(4) FTBAA and S86-70 ITAA)

 WANT TO KNOW MORE?

 For further information, contact our office today: